wdoyle42/lpo_prac/assignments/s2-02-assign/assignment2.md

 ## Vanderbilt University
 ## Leadership, Policy and Organizations
 ## Class Number 9952
-## Spring 2018
+## Spring 2020

 **Assignment 2**

-Please complete the following steps, using the mroz dataset available on our website.
-The Moz datasets comes from the Panel Study of Income Dynamics, and was used as part of a famous study on women’s labor force participation.
+Please complete the following steps, using the mroz dataset available on github.
+The Mroz datasets comes from the Panel Study of Income Dynamics, and was used as part of a famous study on women’s labor force participation.
 For this assignment, you will model the correlates of women’s labor force outcomes.